The Problem With Working Vacations

 I had a conversation with a co-worker where he shared his realization that “the beast” is never full and will always eat as much as you feed it.
 He was referring to his discovery of personal boundaries.
 Instead of working on vacation, which the beast will happily accept, simply don’t.

 Formerly my co-worker fed the beast with an expectation that eventually the beast would be grateful and satisfied.
-He believed that once the deadlines were met, fires put out and emergencies abated then tranquil peace and quiet were the reward.
+He believed that once the deadlines were met, fires put out and emergencies abated then tranquil peace were the rewards.
 It didn’t work.

-His failed strategy left him exhausted, frustrated, under appreciated and bordering on resentful.
-Instead of departing to find a new field to till, he revised his strategy with en evil plan-limit the beast’s consumption.
+His failed strategy left him exhausted, frustrated, under-appreciated and bordered on resentful.
+Instead of departing to find a new field to till, he revised his strategy with an evil plan-limit the beast’s consumption.
 No longer would he feed the beast every time it groaned and grumbled.
 He began budgeting the beast’s meals by only offering what he could honestly afford to provide.

 For your next vacation, graciously withhold food from the beast starting with your out of office auto-responder.